 - A sleek and glossy coat, with no matted fur

 - Teeth that aren't misaligned

 What sex of rabbit should I buy?

-Rabbits are happiest with company, so you may want to consider buying two, if you can.
-One male and one female is the best combination (though it’s important that they’re both neutered, otherwise you can expect your pet family to grow rapidly!).
+Rabbits are happiest with company so, if you do decide to opt for rabbits as a pet, you should always get two.
+One male and one female is the best combination (though it’s important they’re both neutered).

 Need advice on choosing or caring for a pet rabbit?

-For expert advice on buying and owning rabbits, get in touch with your local vet.
+For expert advice on buying and owning rabbits, and the importance of vaccinations and neutering, get in touch with your local vet.